Sara La Fountain

-Sara La Fountain (born Saara Kuronen, April 22, 1981) is a Finnish-American chef, cookbook author, designer, and television personality.
+Sara La Fountain (born Saara Kuronen, April 22, 1981) is a Finnish and American chef, cookbook author, designer, and television personality.
+Born in Santa Monica, California, she grew up in Finland.
+After attending at the Culinary Institute of America, she returned to Finland and started her own business.
+She has written food columns and lifestyle articles for various Finnish magazines and newspapers.
+She gained recognition for her cookbooks and her cooking shows, also appearing as a guest chef in several television shows.
+Additionally, she has been involved in various brand collaborations with food companies and has also worked in tableware design and fashion modelling.

 Background

 La Fountain was born in Santa Barbara, California, to a French American father and a Finnish mother, after they had met during the 1980 Winter Olympics in Lake Placid, New York.
 She has dual citizenship of Finland and the United States.
 Her mother is an artist and her father runs a family business, managing a restaurant and a hotel in New York.
 After her parents separated, La Fountain moved to Finland with her mother, who then married Kosti Kuronen, the Finnish architect, who has designed around 50 golf courses in Europe.

 Raised in the Eira neighborhood of Helsinki, and in a family estate in Kirkkonummi, La Fountain also spent summers at Pyhäniemi Manor, owned by her mother's family at the time.
 For schooling, La Fountain attended the Waldorf School of Helsinki.

 La Fountain was engaged to the film and music video director Antti Jokinen between 2005 and 2011.

 As at 2013, La Fountain had apartments in the Kruununhaka neighborhood of Helsinki and the SoHo neighborhood of New York City.